alankleindev/RasberryPi-Temperature-Sensor/README.md

 # RaspberryPi Temperature Sensor

-RasberryPi-Temperature-Sensor is the remote sensor component of the RasberryPi-Temperature-App, https://github.com/dijahp/RasberryPi-Temperature-App, command and control application.
+RasberryPi-Temperature-Sensor is the remote sensor component of the [RaspberryPi-Temperature-App](https://github.com/dijahp/RaspberryPi-Temperature-App), command and control application.

 ## Getting Started